harisont/harisont.github.io/_posts/2022-03-31-meaningful-media.md

 I might write about this in the future, as I don't completely agree with its conclusions.

 ### 6. _Nonbinary_, a [freely available](https://redgoldsparks.tumblr.com/post/679442250163470336/nonbinary-a-zine-conversation-with-maia-kobabe) zine by Maia Kobabe
 It reminded me of when a friend and I looked at our images in the mirror and commented that we were so happy about the fact that we look so different.
+This doesn't really have much to do with language directly.
+I read it after I had already written most of this post and felt like I had to add it even if it doesn't really belong.

 ---